Stages of team development: Tuckman’s 5 stages explained

 Avoiding conflict may seem easier, but it doesn't support team building.
 Teams that address issues head-on build trust and learn to work together despite differences.

 Conflict resolution creates an open, judgment-free workplace.
-As a team leader, set clear expectations for handling disagreements.
 Regular 1:1 feedback helps resolve concerns early, while larger conflicts should stay between key individuals to prevent unnecessary tension.
-Handling disagreements constructively is one of the essential steps of group development that keeps everyone working together.

 Read: The best conflict resolution strategy you’re not using

-Help your team reach their goals with strong leadership
+Help your team reach its goals with strong leadership

 A strong team leader is the backbone of every high-performing team.
-Without strong leadership, teams may struggle reaching the performing stage.
-By developing your own leadership skills, you can model collaboration best practices and help your team reach their fullest potential.
+Without strong leadership and solid team management skills, teams may struggle reaching the performing stage.
+By developing your own leadership skills, you can model best practices in collaboration and help your team reach its full potential.

 Read more about how you can become a strong leader with Asana's leadership resources.